gcolbert/ACEM/documentation/ubuntu-development-install.md

 - Once the server is installed, double-click on it.

 - In the "Server Locations" panel, choose "Use Tomcat installation (takes control of Tomcat installation)".

-- Change the deploy-path from "wtpwebapps" to "webapps".

 - In the "Timeouts" panel on the right, increase the "Start (in seconds)" value to 200.
 Do the same thing for the "Stop (in seconds)" value.